- - - - - - - - - - - - - - -

 During the 2016-2017 grant cycle, SHIP has been working with a total of 76 partner sites to implement activities that expand opportunities and access to healthy eating, active living, and tobacco-free living.

-Mini grant applications are due February 23, 2018.
-If you would like information on what it means to partner with SHIP , please contact Tina Moen, SHIP Coordinator, at 651-565-5200.
+Mini grant applications were due February 23, 2018.
+A second round will take place with a deadline to be announced.
+If you would like information on what it means to partner with Wabasha County SHIP, please email Tina Moen or call her at 651-565-5200.

 - - - - - - - - - - - - - - -